nairrash/gallery/README.md

   <content>
 ## Gallery app
 This project is meant to be a technical excercise.
-It is a web page that shows a grid of photo thumbnails; when a thumbnail is clicked, the photo
+It is a web page that shows a grid of photo thumbnails; when a  thumbnail is clicked, the photo is displayed n a lightbox view, with the ability to move to the next / previous photos and display the photo title

 ## Installation
 `git@github.com:nairrash/gallery.git`